mattheww/gomill/gomill_docs/mcts_tuner.rst

-.. caution:: While the Monte Carlo tuner does not impose any limit on the number of parameters you use, unless the games are unusually rapid it may be optimistic to try to tune more than two or three parameters at once.
+.. caution:: While the Monte Carlo tuner does not impose any limit on the number of parameters you use, unless the games are unusually rapid it may be unreasonable to try to tune more than two or three parameters at once.

 Each candidate's engine parameters are passed to the :setting:`make_candidate` function, which returns a Player definition.